pomm-project/Foundation/README.md

 This is the foundation component for the Pomm database framework.
 It works only with PHP >= 5.4.4.

-Pomm Foundation is in beta state, code may change without notice, but should never be broken.
-This is the version to choose to test Pomm or to use in small projects.
-If you are looking for a stable library, look at [Pomm 1.x](http://www.pomm-project.org).
+Pomm Foundation is in Release Candidate (RC) state.
+This version will go in stable state soon and may be used for test purposes or to start new projects.

 ## Installation